-All you need to do is whisk the ingredients together for the marinade and get yourself a nice, big flank steak.
+Just whisk the ingredients together for the marinade and get yourself a nice, big flank steak.
 Pour the marinade over the steak in a glass dish or a resealable bag and let it sit.
 I really like to give this whiskey steak a soak overnight, but at least get this ready first thing in the morning on the day you want to grill it.

 24 hours is best, you’ll be happy you waited.

-Tips For The Best Grilled Steak
+Tips To Make The Best Grilled Steak!

 One thing you need to remember is that once you get your steak on the grill – leave it alone.
 Don’t keep moving it around or the meat won’t sear on the outside, and in this case the marinade won’t caramelize and you’ll end up with a mess.